 The handheld determines its location using the Ubisense ultra-wideband location system installed in the environment.
-We chose to use the Ubisense system because of its commercial availability and its ability to handle large spaces with mild to moderate occlusions.
+We chose to use the Ubisense system because of its commercial availability and its ability to handle large spaces and mild to moderate occlusions.
 The handheld device is instrumented with an active tag that constantly emits its identity at very high frequency bands (5.8-7.2 GHz).
-Sensors placed in the environment detect these signals and triangulate the tag's location based on the signal's time and angle of arrival.
+Sensors placed in the environment detect these signals and triangulate their location based on the signal's time and angle of arrival.
 The advertised average accuracy of the system is 10-15 cm.
-However, after modifying the tag's antenna (replacing it with a copper cube antenna with larger surface area) and strategically placing 6 sensors in the space, we obtained average accuracies of 7 cm in all directions.
-The accuracy was measured by averaging differences between iCam's calculated positions from actual known locations which were measured using a standard tape measure.
+However, after modifying the tag's antenna and strategically placing the sensors in the space, we obtained average accuracies of 7 cm in all directions.
 We instrumented a 10 m x 15 m space using six ultra-wideband sensors.
 We placed more sensors in the areas where there were more occlusions and thus a greater potential for multi-path reflections (e.g., around desks, structural supports, etc).